alphanumericnonsense/code-samples/c-examples/README.md

 ## Contents

+- `huffman/`.
+Huffman coding, does the bible as an example.
+Just produces the codes, doesn't do (de)compression.
 - `AES/`.
 AES in ECB mode, nothing fancy, a little program to encrypt/decrypt text files.
 - `ALTCODES/`.
 Encoding/decoding alternant codes (subfield subcodes of generalized Reed--Solomon codes).
 Can futz with parameters ($n$, $k$, $q$, lower bounds for $d$).
 Includes some randomized testing.
 - `KARATSUBA/`.
 A little test of integer coefficient polynomial Karatsuba multiplication.  $O(n^{\log_23})$ as opposed to $O(n^2)$ schoolbook multiplication.
 [Wikipedia](https://en.wikipedia.org/wiki/Karatsuba_algorithm).